Utilon/MutaPipe_Repo/README.md

 ```bash
 git clone https://github.com/Utilon/Pipeline_Git.git
 ```

-### Usage (incomplete)

-#### Fasta file with reference proteome required
+#### NOTE: Reference Proteome Required
-In order to run MutaPipe, a fasta file containing the reference proteome / canonical protein sequences for the organism in question (=Homo sapiens) will have to be downloaded from UNIPROT and stored in a folder called Uniprot_reference_seqs which should be in the MutaPipe directory (where the python scripts are stored).
+In order to run MutaPipe a fasta file containing the reference proteome / canonical protein sequences for the organism in question (= Homo sapiens) will have to be downloaded from Uniprot and stored in a folder called Uniprot_reference_seqs in the MutaPipe directory (where the python scripts are stored).
 The filename should be UP000005640_9606.fasta for the script to work properly.
 The latest version of this fasta file can be accessed via the [Uniprot ftp client](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000005640/).

-**NOTE**: When installing MutaPipe (see [Local Deployment](#local-deployment)) a fasta file of the reference proteome for Homo sapiens will be included (version from December 2021).
+**NOTE**: When installing MutaPipe a fasta file of the reference proteome for Homo sapiens will be included (version from December 2021).
 Please feel free to update to a newer version if one is available (we will also regularly update the reference proteome file on here, but this is currently not done automatically).

+### Usage (incomplete)

 Its basic use requires the following options: